The Christian origins of Easter

 Judeo-Christian origins of Easter:

 The timing of the Christian celebration of Easter is linked to the Jewish celebration of the Passover.
 Passover and the Feast of Unleavened Bread were observed by the ancient Israelites early in each new year.
-(The Jewish people followed the Persian/Babylonian calendar and started each year with the Spring Equinox circa MAR-21).
+(The Jewish people then followed the Persian/Babylonian calendar, and started each year with the Spring Equinox circa MAR-21).
 "Equinox" means "equal night;" on that date of the year, the night and day are approximately equal.
 The name "Passover" was derived from the actions of the angel of death as described in the book of Exodus.
-The angel "passed over" the homes of the Jews which were marked with the blood obtained from a ritual animal sacrifice.
-The same angel exterminated the first born(s) of every family whose doorway was not so marked - one of the greatest acts of mass-murder mentioned in the Bible.
-Victimized were first-born sons as well as the first-born of domesticated animals.
+The angel "passed over" the homes of the Jews in Egypt which were marked with the blood obtained from a ritual animal sacrifice.
+The same angel exterminated the first born(s) of every family whose doorway was not so marked.
+Next to the genocide at the time of Noah's flood, the mass murder in Egypt was the second largest genocide mentioned in the Bible.
+Victimized were all the first-born sons as well as the first-born domesticated animals throughout the country.

 When was Yeshua (Jesus) executed?

 Most theologians reject John's timing.
 They assume that John chose a false date for symbolic reasons.
 He made Jesus' execution synchronize with the sacrifice of the Pascal lamb in the Temple at Jerusalem.
-If Jesus was murdered on a Friday, then Passover would have fallen on a Thursday.
+If Jesus was executed by the Roman Army on a Friday, then Passover would have fallen on a Thursday.
 This happened both in the years 30 and 33 CE.

 Many theologians accept an execution date of Friday, 30-APR-7 CE as correct.
 However, this date does produce some difficulties with the timing of Jesus' ministry.
 Most theologians reject the inference in the Gospel of John that Jesus taught over an interval in excess of two years and less than four years.
 An early crucifixion date is compatible with a one-year ministry, as implied in the Synoptic gospels where only a single Passover is mentioned.
 Some authorities prefer the date of 33-APR-3 CE.
 However, this late timing causes problems in other ways.
 It does not seem to allow sufficient time for Saul's persecutions of Christians, Paul's conversion, his three-year absence from Palestine, and his early evangelism before the Jerusalem Council was held.
 In 1733, the great British scientist, Sir Isaac Newton, computed two likely dates: 33-APR-7 and 34-APR-23.
 He preferred the latter.
 The AD 34 choice has few supporters today; it conflicts with the date of Paul's conversion.
 Also, it requires that five Passovers had occurred during Jesus' ministry and depends on a reference of the corn at Passover in Luke 6:1.
 These are not considered compelling.
 1